percygrunwald/vscode-intellij-recent-files/README.md

 # vscode-intellij-recent-files README

 This plugin adds a command that makes the VSCode `quickOpen` command behave like the `Recent Files` command in IntelliJ.
-The only difference between the two behaviors is that **the IntelliJ behavior allows you to switch to the previously open file with a single keypress**.
+The only difference between the two behaviors is that **the IntelliJ behavior allows you to switch to the previously open file with a single keypress by skipping the currently open file**.
 This is the only behaviour that makes sense to me: why would I possibly want to open the file that I already have open?

 This plugin allows for the quick "alt-tab" style of switching back and forth between your currently open file and the previous one, which pleases me greatly.